vjoel/spinoza/README.md

 spinoza
 =======

 A model of the Calvin distributed database.
 The main purpose of this model is expository, rather than analysis for correctness or performance.
+All concurrency and distribution is modeled in a single-threaded process with in-memory data tables, which makes it easier to understand what is happening.

 Spinoza, like Calvin, was a philosopher who dealt in determinism.